 (photo credit: IDF SPOKESMAN’S UNIT)

-The company’s spokesperson said it was committed to following “stringent and rigorous” regulations in the sector, that it was cooperating with the investigation, and that protecting its workers was of paramount importance to it.
+The company’s representative said it was committed to following the “stringent and rigorous” regulations in the sector, that it was cooperating with the investigation, and that protecting its workers was of paramount importance to it.

 There have been 32 construction- related deaths and 155 injuries in 2016, including from the Ramat Hachayal collapse, according to data gathered by Yediot Aharonot and the Coalition Against Building Accidents.
 Construction accidents largely effect Arab Israelis and Palestinians, the data show.
 In 2015, 38 workers were killed, and among them 75 percent were Arab Israelis or Palestinians; 20% were foreign workers from China, Eastern Europe or Turkey; and around 5% were Jews.

 From 2011 to 2016, 21 indictments were filed dealing with accidents in the construction industry.